protono/hello-algo/algos.md

 Since we can only go up 1 or 2 steps in each round, when we stand on the $ith$ step, we can only stand on the $i-1th$ or $i-2th$ step in the previous round.
 In other words, we can only go to the $ith$ step from the $i-1th$ or $i-2th$ step.

-From this, an important inference can be drawn: **the number of solutions to climb to the $i-1th$ step plus the number of solutions to climb to the $i-2th$ step is equal to the number of solutions to climb to the $i-th$ step**.
+From this, an important inference can be drawn: **the number of solutions to climb to the $i-1th$ step plus the number of solutions to climb to the $i-2th$ step is equal to the number of solutions to climb to the $ith$ step**.
 The formula is as follows:

 $$dp[i]=dp[i-1]+dp[i-2]$$